mmbdtp/2022/modules/sequence-analysis/_posts/2000-01-01-programme.md

 - Students will be given simulated short and long reads.
 - Students will assemble the genome, assess its quality and characterise the pathogen.

-##### Instructions for students

-> An outbreak of diarrhoea has been reported, affecting over a hundred people attending a political conference.
-Most have fever, severe abdominal cramps and bloody diarrhoea.
-Five have been admitted to an ICU and are in a critical condition.
-You have been presented with the sequencing output from what appears to be an *E. coli* strain that has been isolated from the faeces of one of the ICU patients.
-Over the coming days you must QC, assemble and annotate the genome sequence from this strain, looking for unusual mobile genetic elements, which should be analysed in depth.

 ##### Room assignment and schedule

 - 21/11/22 – UG55 A;